- Nine amazing uses for graphene, from filtering water to smart paint

 The future of graphene research

 Production issues aside, graphene research is by no means slowing down.
 Research laboratories the world over — including the University of Manchester, where graphene was first discovered — are continually filing patents for new methods of creating and using graphene.
-The European Union approved funding for a flagship program in 2013 , one that will fund graphene research for use in electronics.
-Perhaps more importantly, many major tech companies in Asia are conducting research on graphene, including Samsung.
-As the EU tries to steady its footing in the face of explosive economic growth in Asia, graphene could be an important battlefield in international politics in the coming years.
-Again, empires often rise and fall based on their control of resources.
+The European Union approved funding for a flagship program in 2013, one that will fund graphene research for use in electronics.
+Meanwhile, major tech companies in Asia are conducting research on graphene, including Samsung.

 Revolutions don’t happen overnight.
 Silicon was discovered in the mid-19th century, but it took nearly a century before silicon semiconductors paved the way for the rise of computers.
 Might graphene, with its almost mythical qualities, be the resource that drives the next era of human history?
 Only time will tell.